 How do I get prequalified for a Capital One credit card?

 - Go to the Capital One prequalification page.

-- Complete the prequalification form with your name, date of birth, Social Security number and residential address.
-Also, select which card benefit matters most to you and where your credit stands.
+- Complete the prequalification form with your name, date of birth, Social Security number and residential address, employment status and annual income.

-- Review your application and click See your card offers to submit your prequalification request.
+- Review your application and click See if I’m preapproved.

 What are the benefits of a Capital One prequalification?